 With the advent of the lightning-fast changes in the Google search algorithm, many people have taken a Holistic SEO approach.
 This approach is primarily geared towards the user who is searching and not on the keywords or the search engine.
 The major differences are the use of long-tail keywords that cater to the specific needs of search users.
 The basic idea is that even though longer keyword phrases might bring you less traffic, that traffic would be of higher quality and greater ranking potential.

 Paid Online Marketing

 Paid advertising is as old as the concept of advertising itself.
-The Internet history of paid advertising began in the mid 1990s with flat-fee directory listings.
-Overture, first appeared in 200 and was purchased by Yahoo in 2003.
-Google Adwords evolved as a result of Google’s early cost-per-impressions model and has, since that time, dominated the paid advertising market.
+The Internet history of paid advertising began in the mid-1990s with flat-fee directory listings.
+Overture first appeared in 200 and was purchased by Yahoo in 2003.
+Google Adwords evolved as a result of Google’s early cost-per-impression model and has, since that time, dominated the paid advertising market.

 Google began with a simple text ad model and did not involve banner advertising until much later.
 In fact, Google almost sold their advertising model to a company called Doubleclick, the single largest banner advertising business at that time.
 As many online advertising agencies know, the banner ad market crashed in the Spring of 2000 and Google started to investigate the success of Goto.com and implemented what would soon become their Google Adwords pay-per-click platform.

 Modern-day approaches to online marketing should always consider Google Adwords as a primary advertising platform.
 What was once a pay-per-click advertising engine is now a powerful, multi-tool, suite of approaches that can meet the needs of anyone involved in online marketing.
 With models that involve pay-per-click, pay-per-impression, conversions-per-action and media that ranges from simple text ads to complex video ads, Google has blazed a trail in the online marketing venue.